 Dubrovsky EB, Dubrovskaya VA, Levinger L, Schiffer S, Marchfelder A. Drosophila RNase Z processes mitochondrial and nuclear pre-tRNA 3' ends in vivo.
 Nucleic Acids Res.
 2004 Jan 9;32(1):255-62. doi: 10.1093/nar/gkh182.
 PMID: 14715923; PMCID: PMC373292.

 Dartmouth Digital Commons Citation

 Dubrovsky, Edward B.; Dubrovskaya, Veronica A.; Levinger, Louis; Schiffer, Steffen; and Marchfelder, Anita, "Drosophila RNase Z Processes Mitochondrial and Nuclear Pre-Trna 3′ Ends In Vivo" (2004).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3799.